p-i-c-o/n3/readme.md

 ## Current Projects

 [N3 QUARK](https://github.com/p-i-c-o/n3/tree/main/N3%20Quark%20Utility%20Tool):
-A similar product to the Hak5 Rubber Ducky, but at a cheap price
+A similar product to the Hak5 Rubber Ducky, but at a cheap price.